GurmeetS69/Celebrity-Face-Recognition/readme.md

 5) Lionel Messi

 Here is the folder structure,
-* UI : This contains ui website code
+* UI : This contains UI website code
 * server: Python flask server
 * model: Contains python notebook for model building
-* google_image_scrapping: code to scrap google for images
+* google_image_scrapping: Code to scrap google for images
 * images_dataset: Dataset used for our model training

 Technologies used in this project,